Sunday, 10 November 2024

 Photo by Ethan Russell

 In their heyday The Who were a truly exciting live band; there can be little argument about that.
-It wasn't until the release of their 1971 album 'Who's next', though, that they managed to capture the explosive nature of their live shows on a studio album.
+But it wasn't until the release of their 1971 album 'Who's next', that they managed to capture the explosive nature of their live shows on a studio album.

 From their earliest shows, The Who created mild outrage with their stage antics, especially the smashing of guitars and drums at the climax of their set.